rvesse/stardog-docs/src/docs/admin.html.md

 Stardog supports loading data from compressed files directly: there's no need to uncompress files before loading since compressed input may be faster to load.
 In any event, loading compressed data is the recommended way to load large input files.Stardog supports GZIP and ZIP compressions natively.<fn>In Stardog <t>version</t> compressed data may only be loaded at database creation time.
 We will support adding compressed data to an existing database in a future release.</fn>

-#### GZIP
+#### GZIP and BZIP2

-A file
-passed to `create` will be treated as compressed if the file name ends with '.gz'.
-The RDF format of the file is determined by the extension that comes before '.gz'.
-If a file named 'test.ttl.gz' is used as input, Stardog will perform GZIP decompression during loading and parse the file with Turtle parser.
+A file passed to `create` will be treated as compressed if the file name ends with '.gz' or '.bz2'.
+The RDF format of the file is determined by the extension that comes before '.gz' or '.bz2'.
+For exammple, if a file named 'test.ttl.gz' is used as input, Stardog will perform GZIP decompression during loading and parse the file with Turtle parser.
 All the formats supported by Stardog (RDF/XML, Turtle, Trig, etc.) can be used with GZIP compression.